KhronosGroup/Vulkan-ExtensionLayer/README.md

 If you find a problem with one of the layers, please file an Issue and tag the Point of Contact listed in the table above.

+NOTE: Not all layers are supported on every platform, please read the documentation for the layer for details.

 ## Information for Developing or Contributing:

 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file in this repository for more details.